mmbmendevil/CEM-PLS-Pro/final_system_documentation.md

 - Purpose: Provide gap visualization and review of Q/A after summative completion (particularly when failed).
 - Responsibilities:
   - Load summative record for stage and compute chart datasets by competency correctness.
+  - Compute weak competency count by grouping questions by `competencyCode` and flagging any competency with mastery `< 75%` (displayed as “Weak Competencies”).
   - Provide per-question Q/A review list derived from selected answers.
 - Inputs (source + format):
   - Summative record fields: score, totalItems, questionIds, selectedAnswers — `src/services/assessmentProgress.ts`